WEC-Sim/WEC-Sim/source/ptosim.rst

 Other PTO-Sim Tutorials
 ~~~~~~~~~~~~~~~~~~~~~~~

-Other PTO-Sim tutorials that were not discussed above can be found on the `WEC-Sim_Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.
+Other PTO-Sim tutorials that were not discussed above can be found on the `WEC-Sim_Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_.

 	+--------------------------------+-------------------------------------------+
 	|     **PTO-Sim Application**    |               **Description**             |